pletzer/python-oop-novice/_episodes/01-introduction.md

 We say that an object of a particular class is an _instance_ of that class.
-To use a real world example, we could have the type or class `Chair` which describes to all the chairs in the world.
+To use a real world example, we could have the type or class `Chair` which describes all the chairs in the world.
 The chair that you are sitting on right now is a specific _instance_ of the chair class.